matthewferry/matthewferry/README.md

 <details>
 <summary>
-View the full documentation to get to know me a little more than you probably want/should
+View the full documentation to get to know me a little more than you probably want/should.
+Useful (maybe?) if you work with me on a daily basis.
 </summary>

 ### The good and the bad